aws-samples/custom-scheduler-eks/README.md

-## Custom Scheduler for Amazon EKS with Binpackingd
+## Custom Scheduler for Amazon EKS with Binpacking

+This is the custom scheduler with MostAllocated score strategy, that is known as the binpacking.

-When running jobs on Kubernetes, the default kube-scheduler will balance the pods across the nodes which resuilt in fragmentations causing cost increase.
-Job workloads like Spark, is not long running, and many customers have different sizes of jobs.
-Without bin packing for kube-scheduler, node usage can not be increased and node can be scale in in time.
+When running jobs on Kubernetes, the default kube-scheduler will balance the pods across the nodes which result in fragmentations causing cost increase.
+Job workloads like Spark, that is not long running, and many customers have different sizes of jobs.
+Without bin packing for kube-scheduler, node usage can not be increased and node can be scale-in in time, which cause cost increase.

 In this repo, we provide an example of how to run custom scheduler with Amazon EKS 1.24+.